lrperki2/Project3/online_news_pop.md

 generator seed is then reset.
 The `train()` function uses the same syntax before, but this time indicates `"gbm"` as the method, the `tuneGrid` argument is passed the expanded grid, and `verbose` is set to `FALSE` to hide the outputs of every fit.
-The predictions are then generated and evaluated using the same syntax and methodology previously.

 ``` r
 caretGrid <- expand.grid(interaction.depth = c(1,2,3,4),